-Psychoanalysis is foremost a "talking cure" where what is asked of the patient is to simply put into words what ever comes to mind with minimal editing.
+Psychoanalysis is foremost a "talking cure" where the patient is asked to simply put into words what ever comes to mind with minimal editing.
 Technically, psychoanalysis is a method of inquiry, which leads to observations that result in a body of theory, and the practical application of those theories that is the analytic treatment.
-Sigmund Freud described psychoanalysis as the name of:
+In contrast to other approaches, psychoanalysis is non-directive; a psychoanalyst does not presume to know what a subject should be thinking or doing with their life.
+The analyst is trained to help people analyse themselves in the context of a longer term analytic relationship.
+Psychoanalysts eschew the prescription of generic strategies or homogeneous solutions to complex problems, nor do they view patients as problems that need to be managed.
+In short, psychoanalysis does not promise a ‘quick fix’ for problems.

 […] a procedure for the investigation of mental processes which are almost inaccessible in any other way, of a method (based upon that investigation) for the treatment of neurotic disorders and of a collection of psychological information obtained along those lines, which is gradually being accumulated into a new scientific discipline (p.235).
 Freud, S. (1923a).
 Two encyclopedia articles.
 In: J. Strachey (Ed.), The Standard Edition of the Complete Psychological Works of SigmundFreud XVIII (1920–1922): Beyond the Pleasure Principle, Group Psychology and Other Works.
 London: Hogarth Press.

-Freud explained psychoanalysis as depth-psychology; a psychology of unconscious mental life that was called upon to provide psychiatry with an indispensable groundwork and to free it from its present limitations.
+Freud explained psychoanalysis as a psychology of unconscious mental life.
 He ambitiously saw that the future would give birth to a scientific psychiatry, to which psychoanalysis would serve as an introduction.
 At first the early pioneers of psychoanalysis had no way of knowing just which patients were treatable with the analytic method and which ones would require special changes or parameters.
 Some analysts significantly modified their praxis so that more problematic psychopathology such as psychosis could be available to treatment; others treated them without much alteration to the method at all.
-Freud’s Introductory Lectures on Psycho-Analysis introduces students to his theories on the human psyche.
-It is worth pointing out that these lectures were given during the First World War and helped lay the foundation for Freud’s later works.
-In these lectures, Freud gave a concise description of his discovery of the unconscious and he also put forth the role of sexuality in the development of the human being.
-They also gave the world a new perspective on dreams and unconscious acts that might seem random and unrelated.
-Freud uses a conversational tone, and in so doing, gives the reader tangible insights into psychoanalysis.
+Freud’s Introductory Lectures on Psycho-Analysis introduce students to his theories on the human psyche.
+In these lectures, Freud gave a concise description of his discovery of the unconscious and he put forth the role of sexuality in the development of the human being.
+The lectures gave the world a new perspective on dreams and unconscious acts that might seem random and unrelated but can be interpreted and understood.
 These lectures were the foundation on which modern psychoanalysis was built.
 Freud, S. (1917).
 Introductory Lectures on Psycho-Analysis.
 The Standard Edition of the Complete Psychological Works of Sigmund Freud, Volume XVI (1916-1917).

 Please contribute a response if you have questions or anything to add.